 Flying Bike, like other enterprises, must generate, process and maintain many of its business records via electronic data processing.
 This includes point of sale information generated from transactions between Flying Bike and its members.
 Flying Bike will treat point of sale information obtained from its members (“Member Information”) as confidential.
 Flying Bike may organize and track Member Information which identifies individual members solely (1) to determine voting eligibility as set forth in the Articles of Incorporation and the Bylaws; (2) to track the status of each member’s capital account, and, if and when in effect, patronage refund; and (3) for purposes of contacting former Members to evaluate member retention and satisfaction.
 No other use of point of sale information identified to an individual member will be permitted without the advance express consent of that member or court order.
 However, Member Information from which names and addresses (other than zip codes, carrier routes, and/or census tracts) have been deleted may be used for other legitimate purposes.

 1. Conflicts and Limitations.
-The provisions of the Bylaws are subject to the provisions of state and federal law, as amended, and the Articles of Incorporation, as amended.
-Any conflict between provisions of the Bylaws and such law or the Articles of Incorporation must be resolved in favor of the latter.
+The provisions of these By laws are subject to the provisions of state and federal law, as amended, and the Articles of Incorporation, as amended.
+Any conflict between provisions of these Bylaws and such laws or the Articles of Incorporation must be resolved in favor of the latter.

 2. Severability.
 If any provision or part of any provision of these Bylaws is judicially determined to be unenforceable for any reason or in any application, all remaining provisions of the Bylaws, and the remaining part of such provision, will remain, and be, in full force and effect for all other reasons and for all other applications.